 - The city became a significant commercial centre and remained so throughout the Ottoman rule until the gradual decline of the Alexandrian influence.

 - El Alamein, the northern Matrouh Governorate of Egypt lies 106 kilometres west of Alexandria on the Mediterranean Sea.
 Tourists can pay homage to the Italian and German military vaults on Tel el-Eisa Hill outside the township.

 - The German cemetery is a sepulture, built like the medieval style fortress.

 - It has memorials honouring Greek, Australian, South African, Indian, New Zealand and Canadian forces.
 The graveyard access is through the Alamein Memorial for 603 Commonwealth army people who died in Egypt and Libya, cremated in line with their spirituality.

 Alexandria is famous for being the bride of the Mediterranean Sea.
-Alexandria offers great attractions with authentic history.
+Alexandria City offers great attractions with authentic history.
 The impressive and storied past of Alexandria has made it the most visited ancient site of Egypt.
 Although a seaside town, Alexandria is much more traditional than Red Sea resorts which cater to international tourists.
-For an Alexandria Day Trip And Excursions visit our @ Nile Holiday.
+For a Alexandria Day Trip And Excursions visit our @ Nile Holiday.